 3. Provide Comments!

 On May 1, 2014, the first draft of the Los Peñasquitos Watershed Water Quality Improvement Plan (Sections 1-3 and Lists of Potential Strategies) was submitted to the San Diego Regional Water Quality Control Board for public review.
-The first draft plan identifies the watershed's priority conditions, sources and potential strategies.
+The first draft of the plan identified the watershed's priority conditions, sources and potential strategies.

-On December 27, 2014, the second draft of the Los Peñasquitos Watershed Water Quality Improvement Plan (Sections 1-4 and Appendices) will be submitted to the San Diego Regional Water Quality Control Board for public review.
-The second draft of the plan will identify the watershed’s highest priority pollutants/conditions, the goals and strategies to address those pollutants/conditions, and time schedules associated with those goals and strategies.
+On December 23, 2014, the second draft of the Los Peñasquitos Watershed Water Quality Improvement Plan (Sections 1-4 and Appendices) was submitted to the San Diego Regional Water Quality Control Board for public review.
+The second draft of the plan identifies the watershed’s priority water quality conditions, sources, goals, strategies and implementation schedule.

 4. Provide Data!